Investigation of suspected folate deficiency

 Evaluation of macrocytic anemias commonly requires measurement of the serum concentration of both vitamin B12 and folate; ideally they should be measured at the same point in time.

-Additional testing with homocysteine and methylmalonic acid (MMA) determinations may help distinguish between B12 and folate deficiency states.
+Serum folate measurement is preferred over RBC folate measurement due to considerable analytic variability (coefficient of variation: CV) of assays.
+Both results give the same interpretation (internal Mayo study) therefore RBC folate quantitation is not recommended.
+Additional serum testing with homocysteine and methylmalonic acid (MMA) determinations may help distinguish between vitamin B12 and folate deficiency states.
 In folate deficiency, homocysteine levels are elevated and MMA levels are normal.
-In vitamin B12 deficiency, both homocysteine levels and MMA levels are elevated.
+In vitamin B12 deficiency, the analytic variability (CV) of both serum and RBC folate assays is considerable.
+Homocysteine and MMA levels are alternate determinates of folate deficiency.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances